 Author talks about the three main genres of content on TV today – News, Reality shows, Fiction or soap operas.
 She takes TAM data as the base to look the success rates of various programs.
-There is a documentation of all popular programs, the opening TRPs, best ever TRPs and the average TRPs.
-This is a chronicle of all possible TV programs that happened over a period of time, people behind them, what they had in mind when program was launched, how it was received etc. She talks about the Indianization of foreign formats that were brought to India and how they eventually established an identity of their own.
-Localization of something that worked elsewhere is a key concept is adopting otherwise there will be a cultural disconnect
+There is a documentation of all popular programs.
+The opening TRPs, best ever TRPs and the average TRPs.
+This is a chronicle of all possible TV programs that happened over a period of time, people behind them, what they had in mind when the program was launched.
+How it was received etc. She talks about the Indianization of foreign formats that were brought to India.
+And how they eventually established an identity of their own.
+Localization of something that worked elsewhere is a key concept is adopting otherwise there will be a cultural disconnect.